-In addition to Summon, there are other available library tools which can help you discover and access resources for your research.
+In addition to K-Search, there are other available library tools which can help you discover and access resources for your research.
 These include:

 As with any academic discipline, law schools publish a variety of general and subject specialty law reviews devoted to scholarship produced by those in the profession.
 Below are links to resources which focus on these materials.